-Homie Razavi is the founder and managing director at the Center for Disease Analysis (CDA), an organization specializing in studying complex and poorly understood diseases.
-CDA’s goal is to study and publish data to help educate stakeholders and support decision-making in different countries.
+Homie Razavi is the founder and managing director at the Center for Disease Analysis Foundation (CDAF), an organization working to accelerate hepatitis B and C elimination through development of verified epidemiological data, disease burden and economic impact modeling, intervention strategies, and access to affordable diagnostics and treatments.
 Since 2008, Homie has led a team of epidemiologists and modellers to quantify epidemiology of hepatitis C virus (HCV) and forecast the future impact of HCV disease burden.
 They have analyzed HCV disease burden in over seventy countries and have helped countries develop national strategies.
-CDA has been responsible for the development of a number of mathematical models currently used by countries to develop intervention strategies for HCV and HBV: HCV disease progression HCV transmission HCV economic impact HBV vertical transmission & economic impact HBV disease progression/treatment & economic impact In addition, CDA has developed the Polaris Observatory, which collects and reports HCV, HBV and HDV epidemiology, disease burden and treatment rate annually.
+CDAF has been responsible for the development of a number of mathematical models currently used by countries to develop intervention strategies for HCV and HBV: HCV disease progression HCV transmission HCV economic impact HBV vertical transmission & economic impact HBV disease progression/treatment & economic impact In addition, CDAF has developed the Polaris Observatory, which collects and reports HCV, HBV and HDV epidemiology, disease burden and treatment rate annually.
 He has a broad background, which includes basic research, commercial development, portfolio management, and decision analysis.
 He is also a fellow in the Society of Decision Professionals.